Specialist writing

 Cornerstone Framework

-The four signals US enterprise procurement reads first.
+The four signals US enterprise procurement judges first.

-The universal four-filter framework: category anchor, past-performance, peer-set comparables, risk architecture.
-The reader's order of evaluation in the first ninety seconds.
+The universal four-filter framework: category anchor, past-performance, peer-set comparables, risk answers.
+The buyer's order of evaluation in the first ninety seconds.

 International executive briefing setting